Discolored Teeth Philadelphia, PA

 Can teeth have permanent stains?

-What foods are most likely to stain teeth?
+What foods stain teeth?